 The Lahontan Regional Water Quality Control Board adopted the Squaw Creek Sediment TMDL in April 2006 to address the impairment of Squaw Creek due to sediment.
 Accelerated hillslope erosion from land disturbances related to development in natural erosion-prone areas contribute to excess sediment delivery to the creek.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-There are currently no NPDES-regulated point sources in the watershed; therefore, the waste load allocation (WLA) is zero (0).
+There are currently no NPDES-regulated point sources in the watershed; therefore, the waste load allocation is zero (0).
 Additionally, the load allocations are not viewed as appropriate for discharge specifications in permits as they are broad estimates.
-Based on the assumptions for assigning the requirements of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this WLA.
+Based on the assumptions for assigning the requirements of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule